- Voter Registration

 Under a recent change in state law, Iowa voters may not vote early until 20 days before an election.
 Auditors are only required to have ballots available 20 days before an election for partisan primary elections (June, even years) and for general elections (November, even years).

 For other elections, voting may not start sooner than 20 days before election day, but may begin later.
-We will announce the first day of voting for the November 2, 2021 city and school election later this fall.
-Voting cannot start before October 13, but is likely to start later due to due to printing and testing requirements.
+Early voting for the November 2, 2021 city and school election began October 13 and is available 8AM - 5PM weekdays and 10AM - 4PM October 30 and 31.

 - Satellite voting